-- 1.5.
-This Safety Requirements publication covers the essential aspects of the governmental and legal framework for establishing a regulatory body and for taking other actions necessary to ensure the effective regulatory control of facilities and activities existing and new utilized for peaceful purposes4.
-Other responsibilities and functions are also covered, such as liaison within the global safety regime and liaison for providing the necessary support services for the purposes of safety (including radiation protection), emergency preparedness and response, nuclear security5, and the State system of accounting for, and control of, nuclear material. - 1.6.
+1.5.
+This Safety Requirements publication covers the essential aspects of the governmental and legal framework for establishing a regulatory body and for taking other actions necessary to ensure the effective regulatory control of facilities and activities - existing and new - utilized for peaceful purposes3.
+Other responsibilities and functions are also covered, such as liaison within the global safety regime and liaison for providing the necessary support services for the purposes of safety (including radiation protection), emergency preparedness and response, nuclear security4, and the State system of accounting for, and control of, nuclear material.

+1.6.
 For the purposes of this publication, and as in the Fundamental Safety Principles [1], 'safety' means the protection of people and the environment against radiation risks, and the safety of facilities and activities that give rise to radiation risks.
-The term 'safety' as used here includes the safety of nuclear installations, radiation safety, the safety of radioactive waste management and safety in the transport of radioactive material; it does not include non-radiation-related aspects of safety. - 1.7.
-This Safety Requirements publication covers all stages in the lifetime of facilities and the duration of activities until their release from regulatory control, and any subsequent period of institutional control. - 1.8.
-Although the scope of this publication is limited to safety and does not extend to nuclear security, it is recognized that measures taken to ensure safety are often consistent with the promotion of nuclear security, and that
+The term 'safety' as used here includes the safety of nuclear installations, radiation safety, the safety of radioactive waste management and safety in the transport of radioactive material; it does not include non-radiation-related aspects of safety.

+1.7.
+This Safety Requirements publication covers all stages in the lifetime of facilities and the duration of activities until their release from regulatory control, and any subsequent period of institutional control.

-4The term 'facilities and activities - existing and new - utilized for peaceful purposes' is hereafter abbreviated for convenience to 'facilities and activities' as a general term encompassing any human activity that may cause people to be exposed to radiation risks arising from naturally occurring or artificial sources.
+3 The term 'facilities and activities - existing and new - utilized for peaceful purposes' is hereafter abbreviated for convenience to 'facilities and activities' as a general term encompassing any human activity that may cause people to be exposed to radiation risks arising from naturally occurring or artificial sources.
 The term 'facilities' includes: nuclear facilities; irradiation installations; some mining and raw material processing facilities, such as uranium mines; radioactive waste management facilities; and any other places where radioactive materials are produced, processed, used, handled, stored or disposed of - or where radiation generators are installed - on such a scale that consideration of protection and safety is required.
-The term 'activities' includes the production, use, import and export of radioactive material; the decommissioning of facilities; radioactive waste management activities such as the discharge of effluents; and some aspects of the remediation of sites affected by residues from past activities.
+The term 'activities' includes the production, use, import and export of radiation sources for industrial, research and medical purposes; the transport of radioactive material; the decommissioning of facilities; radioactive waste management activities such as the discharge of effluents; and some aspects of the remediation of sites affected by residues from past activities.

-5The IAEA issues guidance on nuclear security in the separate IAEA Nuclear Security Series of publications.
+4 The IAEA issues guidance on nuclear security in the separate IAEA Nuclear Security Series of publications.